elastic/elasticsearch-js/README.md

  - Generalized, pluggable architecture.
 See [replacing core components](TODO: details the peices that are replaceable)
  - Configurable, automatic discovery of cluster nodes
  - Persistent, Keep-Alive connections
- - Load balancing (with pluggable selection strategy) across all availible nodes.
+ - Load balancing (with pluggable selection strategy) across all available nodes.

 ## Node and the browser

-elasticsearch.js works great in node, as well as modern browsers (many thanks to [browserify](https://github.com/substack/browserify)!!).
+elasticsearch.js works great in node, as well as modern browsers (many thanks to [browserify](https://github.com/substack/node-browserify)!!).

  - Node: